hritvikpatel4/Intal/README.md

                    multiplication results.
 Reverse the result and remove the leading zeros.

-5) intal_mod: Used an O(logn) approach to find modulus in which we multiply a temporary result by two until the range of the intal modulus second intal stays in the required range of 0 to intal2 - 1.
+5) intal_mod: Used an O(log intal1) approach to find modulus in which we pad zeros to the end of intal2 if its length was smaller than intal1.
+              Now we keep subtracting the new intal2 from intal1 till intal1 is smaller than intal2.

 6) intal_gcd: Used Euclid's method.
 Summarized as, gcd(a,b)=gcd(b,a%b) is done repeatedly until the second parameter, b equals 0.
 Used the intal_mod from this library for the modulus operation.

-7) intal_pow: Used the intal_mul function in this library for calculating the power of a given number.
+7) intal_pow: Implemented what was asked in the specifications.

 8) intal_fibonacci: Used the iterative method of generating fiboanacci numbers.